SINTEF/dlite/examples/dehydrogenation/README.md

 ## Workflow 2: Static instance-based mapping
-Alice, Bob and Cyril have left Copenhagen and went home to their respective country and continues to work more separately.
+Alice, Bob and Cyril have left Copenhagen and gone home to their respective countries and continue the work separately.
 * Alice calculates more molecules and makes the results available in an online database.
 * Bob improves his chemical reaction software that takes instances of [Substance] as input.
 To also support reading [Molecule] instances as input, he creates a _DLite mapping plugin_ [molecule2substance](python-mapping-plugins/molecule2substance.py) in the [python-mapping-plugins/](python-mapping-plugins) subdirectory, which transparently can instantiate an instance of [Substance] from an instance of [Molecule].
 In his updated [Python module](2-instance-mappings/reaction_energy.py) he has provides a second argument to `coll.get()`: